hakwerk/labca/README.md

 NOTE: LabCA cannot run on a Raspberry Pi.

+NOTE2: The hostname of your LabCA machine must be in local DNS for the boulder engine to be able to give out a certificate for it.

+**NEW**: It is now possible to run LabCA on an existing docker server, see [README_dockeronly](README_dockeronly.md)

 LabCA is best run on its own server / virtual machine to prevent any issues caused by conflicting applications.
 On a freshly installed Linux machine (currently tested with Debian 12/bookworm, Debian 11/bullseye, and Ubuntu 22.04) run this command as root user (or as a regular user that already is in the sudo group):

 ```sh